 Author contributions: CFM, CF, MS, AO and SR secured the funding, conceived the project and supervised the research.
 JJH conducted the emulsion templated freeze drying screening, optimisation and resulting SSPN physical characterisation.
 AAk and DM conducted prodrug synthesis, characterisation and activation studies.
 PC conducted the IVIVE modelling.
 CFM, AO and SR wrote and edited the manuscript with contributions from PC, AAk and JJH.

-Competing interests: The authors have also filed patents relating to the FTC prodrugs and their combination with ETFD approaches to form novel SSPN therapy options.
+Competing interests: The authors have also filed patents relating to the FTC prodrugs and their combination with ETFD approaches to form SSPN therapy options.
 C.F. reports serving as a paid consultant for Cipla Pharmaceuticals, Janssen Pharmaceuticals, Merck Laboratories, Mylan Pharmaceuticals, and ViiV Healthcare, and received research grant support from Gilead Sciences paid to his University.